spham395/05-Python-Programming/06_advanced/06_metaclasses.md

-<a href="https://github.com/CyberTrainingUSAF/01-Course-Introduction-and-setup/blob/master/README.md" rel="Return to Course Introduction"> Return to Course introduction </a>
+<a href="https://github.com/CyberTrainingUSAF/07-Python-Programming/blob/master/00-Table-of-Contents.md" rel="Return to TOC"> Return to TOC </a>

 # Metaclasses